-Hand woven tapestry is my passion and love.
+Hand woven sculpture is my passion and love.

 I like to experiment with various textile materials and trying to find ways to combine textiles wiht other materials.

 Merit Diplom for hand woven sculpture "This warm world" in juried exhibition "Art Now" in Märsta Konsthall, Sweden 2014